stolostron/rhacm-docs/cert_manager/certificates.md

 Various certificates are created and used throughout Red Hat Advanced Cluster Management for Kubernetes.

-More information about managing certificates created by the installer can be found in the following documents:
+After you create your certificates, you can replace certain certificates that are created by the Red Hat Advanced Cluster Management for Kubernetes installer.
+You must be a cluster or team administrator.
+See the following documents to learn more information about managing certificates created by the installer:

 * [Replacing the root CA](cert_root_ca.md)
 * [Replacing the management ingress certificates](cert_mgmt_ingress.md)

+  **Note**: Replacing certificates is supported only on native Red Hat Advanced Cluster Management for Kubernetes installations.

 ## Creating a certificate